 Currently, Mr. Alon holds both Chief Executive Officer and Chairman positions.
 We believe that combining the positions of Chief Executive Officer and Chairman helps to ensure that our Board and management act with a common purpose.
 In addition, we believe that a combined Chief Executive Officer and Chairman is better positioned to act as a bridge between management and our Board, facilitating the regular flow of information.
-We also believe that it is advantageous to have a chairperson with significant history with and extensive knowledge of the Company, as is the case with Mr. Alon.
+We also believe that it is advantageous to have a chairperson with a significant history and an extensive knowledge of the Company, as is the case with Mr. Alon.